preranaxnaik/HeartFailurePrediction/HeartFailurePrediction/README.md

 3. Install dependencies:
     pip install -r requirements.txt
+    or
+    pip install flask scikit-learn pandas numpy joblib

-4. Run the Flask App:
+5. Run the Flask App:
     python app.py

-5. Open your browser and navigate to: http://127.0.0.1:5000
+6. Open your browser and navigate to: http://127.0.0.1:5000
 ---
 How to Use